Conophytum [Koh-no-FY-tum] is native to South Africa and is in the miniature succulent plant types group.

 They typically grow around 2” – 3” inches long but sometimes are even shorter in certain plants.

-Throughout the years, this plant will begin spreading horizontally for producing a denser cluster various inches across.
+This plant will begin spreading horizontally throughout the years to produce a denser cluster various inches across.

 They can spread across 2’ feet or more.

-However, in cultivation, these plants are typically maintained in small sizes and grow about 2” – 4” inches.
+However, these plants are typically maintained in small sizes and grow about 2” – 4” inches in cultivation.

 This makes this plant ideal for those who have restricted growing space.